z-shell/zsh-github-issues/README.md

 ## Pulling ices from the Zinit packages

-Recent Zplugin supports packages which hold the needed ices.
+Recent Zinit supports packages which hold the needed ices.
 To install the plugin from them, issue:

 ```zsh